synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 };
 ```

 This final routine was used to test the initial Web Socket server.
 I mentioned up above that any function would be callable.
 Below we have provided a function, just to have something to call.
-Because do_print() outputs to the web browser’s console log, you can easily verify that the data path between app_server.py and this file is working.
+Because do_print() outputs to the web browser"s console log, you can easily verify that the data path between app_server.py and this file is working.

 ```js
 // wsHub Callback: Debug log function - TEST